justinmahar/react-ig-embed/README.md

 The function `window.instgrm.Embeds.process()` is called (only if it exists), which is Instagram's embed processor.
 This will scan the DOM for elements with this class name and perform the embed for you.

-Be mindful that the embed happens in the DOM outside of the React ecosystem.
+Be mindful that the embed happens in the DOM outside of the React ecosystem, so React has no idea the contents have changed.

 ## TypeScript